Blogs > Grooming > Foil vs. Rotary Shavers: Which Electric Shaver is Best for You?

 Now that we've seen our champions go head-to-head, it's time to pick a winner!

-If you prefer a precise and well-defined shave and you're willing to spend more time perfecting each stroke, then the foil shaver is your champ.
+If you prefer a precise and well-defined shave and are willing to spend more time perfecting each stroke, then the foil shaver is your champ.
 Your chosen ally will provide the sharpest and cleanest look for your personal style.

 On the other hand, if you want speed and flexibility and wouldn't mind less precision, the rotary shaver is your speedy companion.